PipedreamHQ/pipedream/docs/docs/support/README.md

 ### `#feature-requests`

-Have feedback on a feature you'd like to see?
-Chat about it with the Pipedream team here.
+We love feedback.
+Let us know if you have a suggestion for a new feature here.

 ### `#general`

-Ask any question, introduce yourself, or provide any feedback here.
+Can't find the right channel for your question?
+Just want to introduce yourself, or chat about the product?
+This is the place!

 ### `#help`

-Have a question or problem with a workflow, an event source, or anything else?
-Ask here!
-The Pipedream team is available for support 9am - 5pm UTC-8, Monday - Friday.
+Having trouble with an event source, workflow, or anything else?
+Ask here.

 ### `#incidents`

-Pipedream operates a [status page](/status/), and any incident updates will be posted to this channel.
+Pipedream operates a [status page](/status/), which routes all incident updates here.

 ### `#random`

-Chat about anything here!
+Anything not related to Pipedream.

 ### `#share-your-work`

-Share workflows, actions, or anything here.
+Created a workflow, action, or event source others might find useful?
+Share it here!

 ## Email Support (Professional Tier)